-Contaminants that may be present in sources water before we treat it include:
+Contaminants that may be present in sources water before we treat it include: Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, livestock operations and wildlife.

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as storm water run-off, agriculture, and residential users. - Radioactive contaminants, which can be naturally occurring or the result of mining activity. - Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off, and septic systems.
+Inorganic contaminants, such as salts and metals, can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+Pesticides and herbicides, which may come from a variety of sources such as storm water run-off, agriculture, and residential users.

+Radioactive contaminants, which can be naturally occurring or the result of mining activity.

+Organic contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production, and come from gas stations, urban storm water run-off, and septic systems.

-In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the number of certain contaminants in water provided by public water systems.

 We treat our water according to EPA's regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.